Leak@$k$: Unlearning Does Not Make LLMs Forget Under Probabilistic Decoding

-\underline{MUSE.} \textbf{Table~\ref{tab:muse_news_2}} shows that when $p$ increases from $0.2$ to $1.0$ with fixed $T{=}1.0$ and $k{=}128$ generations, all methods fail to provide a reliable unlearning outcome.
+\underline{$\bullet$ MUSE-News.} \textbf{Table~\ref{tab:muse_news_2}} shows that as \(p\) increases from \(0.2\) to \(1.0\) with fixed \(T{=}1.0\) and \(k{=}128\) generations, all methods transition from producing safe responses to generating a growing number of information-leaking outputs.
 Further, \textbf{Table~\ref{tab:muse_news_3}} shows that increasing from a single generation to $128$ generations at $(T,p)=(0.8,1.0)$ leads to leakage across all methods, demonstrating that multiple prompts substantially raise the likelihood of observing a leaking response and that $\widehat{\pkt}$--RS effectively captures this phenomenon. \textbf{Fig.~\ref{fig:un_leak_MUSE}} shows $\widehat{\pkt}$--RS for Original, Retrain, and several unlearned models on MUSE-News benchmark.
 For the MUSE-News benchmark, both higher $T$ and $p$ values contribute to increased information leakage (see the top-right plot with high $T=1.0$ and low $p=0.2$, and the bottom-left plot with low $T=0.2$ and high $p=1.0$).
 However, similar to TOFU dataset, $p$ remains the more influential factor, as evident when comparing $(T,p){=}(0.2,0.8)$ and $(T,p){=}(0.8,0.2)$ in \textbf{Fig.~\ref{fig:un_leak_MUSE_app}}.
-Additional results under an extended set of $(T,p)$ configurations are provided in \textbf{Fig.~\ref{fig:un_leak_MUSE_app}}. \textbf{Fig.~\ref{fig:retain_MUSE}} indicates that temperature and top-$p$ settings do not degrade overall model utility.
-Additionally, in the appendix we further extend our results for the NPO model to $16$ more temperature and top-$p$ configurations, shown in \textbf{Fig.~\ref{fig:forget_MUSE_npo}} for the forget set and \textbf{Fig.~\ref{fig:retain_MUSE_npo}} for the retain set.
-We observe the same pattern where leakage consistently increases with $k$, while retain performance remains stable across all decoding configurations.
+Additional results under an extended set of $(T,p)$ configurations are provided in \textbf{Fig.~\ref{fig:un_leak_MUSE_app}}.
+Further, \textbf{Fig.~\ref{fig:retain_MUSE}} indicates that varying temperature and top-$p$ does not degrade overall model utility.
+In the appendix, we further extend this analysis for the NPO model to $16$ additional temperature and top-$p$ configurations, as shown in \textbf{Fig.~\ref{fig:forget_MUSE_npo}} for the forget set and \textbf{Fig.~\ref{fig:retain_MUSE_npo}} for the retain set.
+Across all settings, leakage consistently increases with \(k\), while retain performance remains stable.

-For MUSE-Books, the unlearning task is inherently less challenging, as all methods achieve zero knowledge memory on the forget set under deterministic decoding (see Table 3 in~\cite{reisizadeh2025blur}), leading to negligible information leakage across settings.
-As shown in \textbf{Table~\ref{tab:muse_books}}, we report $\widehat{\pkt}$--RS under both low- and high-randomness decoding configurations, $(T,p)=(0.2,0.2)$ and $(T,p)=(1.0,1.0)$.
-Consistent with expectations, GradDiff demonstrates complete robustness, while SimNPO and BLUR-NPO reveal only marginal traces of residual knowledge leakage. \underline{WMDP.} We report $\widehat{\pkt}$--Acc for RMU and NPO on WMDP-bio.
-For this core metric, we check whether the \textit{chosen option} for each generation of the unlearned model matches the WMDP ground truth.